amaximus/met_alerts_hu/README.md

 region_id can found as kt value in the URL when hovering on the region at [MET Vészjelzés](https://www.met.hu/idojaras/veszelyjelzes/index.php).

-county_id can found as serial value of the county when counties are sorted alphabetically (1: reserved, 2: Baranya;...; 20: Zala).
+county_id can be found as serial value of the county when counties are sorted alphabetically (1: reserved, 2: Baranya;...; 20: Zala).
 Special meteo conditions (like forecasts from next 0-24 hours) will not be shown when county_id is not specified.

 #### Example
 ```